markglh/OSS-Template/README.md

 Note that the name has no relation to the groupId, a number of projects can live under this repository so it’s more of a way to group projects.
 Select Maven as the type.

-Next, go back to the dashboard (or the organisation), click on the repo then click Edit. check the `GPG sign uploaded files using Bintray’s public/private key pair.
+Next, go back to the dashboard (or the organisation), click on the repo then click Edit. check the `GPG sign uploaded files using Bintray’s public/private key pair`.
 This saves us having to create an add our own keys, though you can upload your own GPG key pair to your profile, and have Bintray use that if you prefer.

 <img src="images/bintray-edit-repo.png" width=60% >